Turkish woman who is over 7ft named tallest in world

 The 24-year-old from Turkey said: “Every disadvantage can be turned into an advantage for yourself so accept yourself for who you are, be aware of your potential and do your best.”

-This is the second time Ms Gelgi has achieved a world record after being named the tallest teenager alive in 2014.
-Since then she has used her platform to advocate for others with rare conditions.
+This is the second time Ms Gelgi has achieved a world record after being named the tallest teenager alive in 2014, since when she has used her platform to advocate for others with rare conditions.

 She mostly uses a wheelchair although she can walk with the help of a walking frame.